CANADIAN LOGISTICS COMPANIES

 Discovery

-We catalog your currencies, your tax treatment matrix as documented by your accountant, customs documentation requirements by lane, and your payor list with terms per customer.
+We catalog your CAD and USD lanes, the GST/HST matrix your accountant documents, your provincial compliance obligations, and your payor list with terms per customer.

 2